brnt-toast/virtual-lab/README.md

 # virtual-lab
 IaC : a playground for testing and learning

+## Objective

+1. Simulate homelab
+2. Simulate production enviorments and workflows

 ## About